How to Manage Depression and Anxiety: 9 Gentle Steps You Can Start Right Now

 4. Exercise to Promote Mood and Health

 The importance of exercise is not news to most people.
 It's something you'll hear from most of your mental health care providers.
 It seems unimaginable to think of exercising when very depressed; however, it's good advice because it does make you feel a lot better.
-Exercise, as you probably know, releases endorphins—a hormone that gives us a sense of energy and wellbeing.
+Exercise releases endorphins—a hormone that gives us a sense of energy and wellbeing.

 Exercise can seem overwhelming in the beginning, but by "exercise," I don't necessarily mean going to the gym and doing an hour-long workout.
 You don't have to walk three miles or swim eight laps.
 Outdoor walking is a perfect exercise, and it doesn't cost anything.
 An additional treat to outdoor exercise is the invigorating pleasure of fresh air and a change of scenery.
 Taking your dog on these walks can double your pleasure when you see your dog enjoying the great outdoors and exercise as well.